Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 }
 ```

+See the [Compilation Strategy](#compilation-strategy) section below for the reasoning behind this choice.

-With this approach, a declaration clearly expresses the intent of assign-once semantics.
+With the new syntax, a declaration clearly expresses the intent of assign-once semantics.
 However, it comes with the following downsides:
 * Customization of the semantics, e.g., thread-safety mode,
 is not possible without additional syntax.